JuliaAI/DataScienceTutorials.jl/assets/literate/ISL-lab-2.md

 <!--This file was generated, do not modify it.-->
 ## Basic commands

-This is a very brief and rough primer if you're new to Julia and wondering how to do simpe things that are relevant for data analysis.
+This is a very brief and rough primer if you're new to Julia and wondering how to do simple things that are relevant for data analysis.

 Defining a vector